-Resident/Resident Visitor - Please note that where any permit issued to property is lost then the first replacement will be free.
-For any subsequent replacements/duplicate there will be a charge of £25.00 whether it is a resident or resident visitor permit.
+Resident/Resident Visitor - Please note if you lose any of the permits issued to the property any replacement will incur a charge of £25 per permit.
 The charge is irrespective of the expiry date of the permit.

 All other permits (student/business and dispensation) - Please note that where a permit is lost there will be a charge of £75.00 for each replacement/duplicate irrespective of its expiry date.

 If You Move Home

 When you move house or business all permits should be returned to the council.
 They cannot be used by the new occupiers.